GYan58/lhr-work/README.md

 # Prototype
 The prototype is implemented on ATS, the original prototype can be found in Zhenyu's work (https://github.com/sunnyszy/lrb).
-Based on the designed framework from Zhenyu, we put LHR on the system.
+Based on the designed framework from Zhenyu, we put LHR on ATS.

 # Remark